mlabs-haskell/hydra-demo/docs/hydra-dev-guide.md

 `waitFor` will take a list of hydra-nodes and an Aeson Value, and check if they all produce the expected output within the allowed timeframe.

 `waitMatch` instead can be used to parse the output and possibly extract some information from that to be used in subsequent steps of the test.
-For example, after we submit a transaction to the node, we can use `waitMatch` to parse the `SnaphotConfirmed` event and extract the transactions present in that hot to check if it contains the transaction we just sent.
+For example, after we submit a transaction to the node, we can use `waitMatch` to parse the `SnaphotConfirmed` event and extract the transactions present in that snapshot to check if it contains the transaction we just sent.